Texiwill/aac-lib/base/README.md

 then switches to use Ansible.

 #### Supported Operating Systems
+Full support for LinuxVMA is available for:

 * RHEL/CentOS 7
 * RHEL/CentOS 8
 * Debian 9
 * Debian 10
 * Ubuntu 18.04
+* Ubuntu 20.04

 WSL also works per the community